hyperledger/fabric-chaincode-node/README.md

 ## Hyperledger Fabric Shim for node.js chaincodes

 This is the project for the fabric shim for node.js chaincodes development.
-The following instructions is oriented to a contributor or an early adopter and describes the steps to build and test the library.
+The following instructions are oriented to a contributor or an early adopter and describes the steps to build and test the library.
 In time a public npm package will be published for consumption, with proper documentation for application developers.

 ### Folder structure